Praveen Chakravarty

 Praveen Chakravarty is an Indian politician belonging to the Congress Party.
+He took over as chairperson of the All India Professionals' Congress from Shashi Tharoor on 15 November 2023.
 He is the Chairman of the Data Analytics department, appointed by Rahul Gandhi.
-He is the brains behind SHAKTI, the controversial project that tried to modernise the Congress party.
+He is the brains behind SHAKTI, a project that was created to modernise the Congress party.
 He along with P.Chidambaram drafted the NYAY scheme for the party's 2019 election manifesto with help from Nobel Laureate Prof. Abhijit Banerjee among others.